pedrotgn/pyactor/doc/tutorial.rst

     e1 = h.spawn('echo1',Echo)

-'e1' will now represent that actor (the :class:`Proxy` that manages it).
+'e1' will now represent that actor (actually, the :class:`Proxy` that manages it).

 As we have the actor, we can invoke his methods as we would do normally since the proxy will redirect the queries to the actual ubication of it.
 If we didn't